josephthomas08/bikesharing/README.md

 This graph speaks very specific to trips made by the three genders and two types of customers in relation to their age and gender.
 We notice that users born in 1990 are major users of bikes.
 We do notice certian spikes of users born in the year of 1969 but gender of such users were not very clear.
 Further research, surveys and investigations will assist us to propose to the investors of how we can implement similar healthy business initiatives by including all the stakeholders of their role to participate.

+Comfort bikes for different age groups operated by age identifcation through app could be other way to improve the usage of bikes in other age groups.

 ## Bike Utilization